How to watch The Game Awards 2022

 The Game Awards 2022, the ninth edition of Geoff Keighley’s annual showcase of big games both new and coming soon, airs live on Thursday, Dec.
 8 at 7:30 p.m.
 EST/4:30 p.m.
 PST.
 You can watch this year’s Game Awards right here, via YouTube.
 The show is also streaming live on Twitch, Facebook, TikTok, Twitter, Instagram, and lots of other platforms.
 Viewers who watch on Steam have a chance to win a Steam Deck from Valve during the event.

-Keighley, game developers, and publishers have started teasing what viewers can expect from The Game Awards 2022, including a new look at Tekken 8 and The Last of Us stars Pedro Pascal, Bella Ramsey, Troy Baker, and Ashley Johnson appearing on stage — likely bringing a new look at HBO’s live-action adaptation of Naughty Dog’s games with them.
+Keighley, game developers, and publishers have started teasing what viewers can expect from The Game Awards 2022, including new looks at Tekken 8, Star Wars Jedi: Survivor, Destiny 2: Lightfall, and something new from ol’ Crash Bandicoot himself.
+Also appearing are Glass Onion’s Daniel Craig, Jessica Henwick, and Rian Johnson, and The Last of Us stars Pedro Pascal, Bella Ramsey, Troy Baker, and Ashley Johnson.
+Exactly what all that Hollywood talent will bring with them is still a mystery.

 One title that’s not expected to appear is the next game from NetherRealm Studios, the folks behind Mortal Kombat and Injustice.
 NetherRealm chief creative officer Ed Boon said ahead of the show that his studio isn’t ready to announce its next game just yet.